VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Training Strategy

 \section{Training Strategy}

-Many existing works~\cite{feng2025video, zhang2025r1} adopt a two-stage training approach, where the model is first trained via SFT and then refined by RL.
-However, we find that when using high-quality reasoning data and carefully designed reward functions, the SFT stage is not only unnecessary but can also impair the model's inherent reasoning potential by forcing it to learn a specific reasoning pattern (as illustrated in the Appendix).
+Many existing works~\citep{feng2025video, zhang2025r1} adopt a two-stage training approach, where the model is first trained via SFT and then refined by RL.
+However, we find that when using high-quality reasoning data with carefully designed intermediate proxy tasks, the SFT stage is not only unnecessary but can also impair the model's inherent reasoning potential by forcing it to learn a specific reasoning pattern (as illustrated in Appendix~\ref{sec:sft_rl}).
 In contrast, applying RL directly to the model can effectively stimulate its reasoning abilities.
-For the RL algorithm, we employ GRPO without KL divergence regularization (i.e., setting $\lambda=0$ in Equation~\ref{eq:grpo}), and design diverse reward functions for different tasks, as shown in Figure~\ref{fig:main} and detailed in the following.
+For the RL algorithm, we employ GRPO without KL divergence regularization (i.e., setting $\lambda=0$ in Equation~\ref{eq:grpo}, analysis can be found in Appendix~\ref{sec:kl_abla}), and design diverse reward functions for different tasks, as shown in Figure~\ref{fig:main} and detailed in the following.